sentoz/loggie-docs-en/docs/getting-started/quick-start/node.md

 ./loggie -config.system=./loggie.yml -config.pipeline=./pipelines.yml -log.jsonFormat=false
 ```

-Fill the file paths of logie.yml and pipelines.yml in CMD Arguments.
+Fill the file paths of logie.yml and pipelines.yml in CMD arguments.

 Normal startup log shows that Loggie has started to work normally.
 Contents of files matching `/var/log/*.log` will be printed to standard output.